 Music and art have traditionally been ways for people around the world to display and relate their cultures.
 When multiculturalism is effectively integrated into fine arts curriculum, students are able to connect to their own cultures as well as gain an appreciation and respect for ones.
 The following are ideas, suggestions, and links that can help educators bring multiculturalism into their arts classrooms.

-Ways to Incorporate Multiculturalism with the Arts
+Ways to Incorporate Multiculturalism into Arts

 - Help students understand their cultural contexts through art and music.